treeverse/lakeFS/docs/understand/model.md

 Changes on one branch do not appear on other branches.
 Users can take changes from one branch and apply it to another by [merging](#merge) them.

+#### Zero-copy branching

 Under the hood, branches are simply a pointer to a [commit](#commits) along with a set of uncommitted changes.
+Creating a branch is a **zero-copy operation**; instead of duplicating data, it involves creating a pointer to the source commit for the branch.

 ### Tags